 Phonics Play is a website packed with interactive phonics games and many different resources to help your child use their phonics skills in reading.

-In order to ensure coverage of the statutory requirements for the National Curriculum, we follow The Spelling Toolkit Document produced by the Liverpool School Improvement Team.
+In order to ensure coverage of the statutory requirements for the National Curriculum, we follow the Babcock LPD Primary ‘No Nonsense Spelling’ spelling programme.
 In conjunction with this document, we use the Spelling BAM resources to support the relevant spelling rules for each year group.

 Children take home spellings which apply to the spelling rule they have been learning in school.
 There are weekly tests to assess the progress that children are making towards these spellings.
 It is the teacher’s judgement on how long a class spends on a spelling rule and how many spellings they take home to learn.